Want to hike with new friends?Join a group trip

 Meals: B

 Breakfast is not included today, you can try one of the local bars.
-You continue walking on mainly paved roads.
-The views are spectacular, with the coast on one side and the Picos de Europa on the other.
+Walking mainly on paved roads with moderate slopes, today offers beautiful landscapes - the views are spectacular, with the coast on one side and the Picos de Europa on the other.
 Llanes is a lively and popular coastal town with a long history, evident by the remnants of its 800 year old city walls.
-Distance: 22km/13.75mi
+Don't miss the unique "Memory Cubes", the work of Spanish painter and sculptor Agustín Ibarrola Goicoeche at the port's breakwater.
+Distance: 24km/15mi, highest point approx 120m

 Meals: Nil

 Today you will walk past several fascinating monasteries.
-The path is generally flat following a mix of trail and road, taking you through small villages and countryside.
-At first the route passes through beaches such as Palombina and San Antolín, which are beautiful and very popular in summer, then heads inland again through rural areas that are less touristy.
-This afternoon you will arrive in Ribadesella, known for its beaches and prehistoric cave paintings.
-Distance: 28km/17.4mi
+It's a long walk but the path is gently undulating.
+You'll follow a mix of trail and road through small villages and countryside.
+You'll pass beaches such as Palombina, Torimbia and San Antolín, which are popular in summer, before heading inland through rural areas that are less touristy.
+Continue to Ribadesella, known for its beaches and its UNESCO listed Tito Bustillo Cave with prehistoric cave art, located 2.2 km (round trip) from the Plaza de Santa Ana.
+Distance: 31km/19.4mi, highest point approx 100m

 Meals: B

-The route today cuts inland shortly, before returning to the coastline.
-This is the last real stretch along the coast for some time - via several beaches and small villages - so be sure to appreciate the views.
-The walk ends in the picturesque market town of Colunga.
-Distance: 20km/12.5mi
+The route today heads inland before returning to the coast.
+This is the last real stretch along the coast for some time, so be sure to appreciate the views.
+You'll pass through several beaches and small villages.
+Your destination is the picturesque market town of Colunga, with its modernist buildings and palatial houses.
+Distance: 20km/12.5mi, highest point approx 100m

 Meals: B

-Continue through small and historical villages, including Priesca which is home to one of the oldest churches on the Camino - the Church of San Salvador, built in 921.
-The route takes you away from the coast, through more mountainous terrain.
-There are three different crossings.
-Villaviciosa is known as the 'apple capital' of Spain and these can be sampled in one of the town's many cider distilleries.
+Continuing through small and historical villages, today's route takes you away from the coast and through more mountainous terrain.
+You'll pass through Priesca which is home to one of the oldest churches on the Camino - the Church of San Salvador, built in 921, and Sebrayo with its beautiful Church of Santa María.
+Continue to Villaviciosa, known as the 'apple capital' of Spain and these can be sampled in one of the town's many cider distilleries.
+Pre-Romanesque Asturian art stands out here, including the Church of San Salvador de Valdediós.
 Distance: 18km/11.2mi

 Meals: B